Byron Rushing: Career

-Byron Rushing was running for re-election for State Representative in the democratic primary scheduled for September 4, 2018 against two democratic challengers.
+Byron Rushing was running for re-election for State Representative in the Democratic primary scheduled for September 4, 2018, against two democratic challengers.
 He ran on his progressive record of accomplishment as well as unfinished work regarding gun safety, immigration, criminal justice reform, affordable housing, civil rights, health care treatment, treatment of drug addiction as a health issue not a crime, and neighborhood quality of life issues.
 He lost to Progressive primary challenger, Jon Santiago on September 4.

 Personal life

-Byron Rushing is married to Freida Garcia and they both live on Concord Square in the South End in Boston, Massachusetts.
-Rushing is an active Episcopalian layman and a member of St. John's, St. James' Church in Roxbury, Massachusetts.
+Byron Rushing is married to Frieda Garcia and they both live in Boston’s South End in Massachusetts.
+Rushing is an active Episcopal layperson and a member of St. John's, St. James' Church in Roxbury, Massachusetts.
 He has been an elected lay deputy to the General Convention since 1973 and was elected Vice-President of the House of Deputies in 2012.
 Rushing was appointed to the Boston Public Library Board of Trustees in 2010 by Mayor Thomas Menino to help resolve the budget crisis.
 He is a Second Division Chair at the House Leadership and a member of the Rules Committee.

-Rushing has given talks on gentrification, the BRA, and suburbanization as a part of a series on structural racism in Boston, Massachusetts.
+Rushing has given talks on gentrification, the Boston Redevelopment Authority, and suburbanization as a part of a series on structural racism in Boston, Massachusetts.
 He was an essential figure alongside Deval Patrick in convincing the black religious community that marriage is a civil right.
 In 2018, he spoke at The Human Rights Commission at the annual Martin Luther King Jr. Breakfast.